michaeljclark/crefl/README.md

   - format was reduced ~20% in size by eliding builtin types.
   - format could be made even smaller using LEB128 or ASN.1.
 - fields currently link to the desugared type.
-  - intend to store all qualifiers and original typedef links.
+  - intend to store all qualifiers and links to typedefs.
   - implement API to query typedef or the terminal desugared type.

 ### crefl features

 - [x] C intrinsic data types
-  - 8,16,32,64,128-bit signed and unsigned integral types
+  - _{ 8, 16, 32, 64, 128 }_ bit signed and unsigned integral types
-  - 16,32,64-bit floating point types
+  - _{ 16, 32, 64 }_ bit floating point types
-  - 32,64-bit cpointer
+  - _{ 32, 64 }_ bit pointer types
-  - 1-bit cbool
+  - _1_ bit boolean type
-- [x] nested struct, union, field (_member_) and intrinsic types.
+- [x] nested struct, union, field and intrinsic types.
 - [x] bitfield.
 - [x] typedef type aliases.
 - [x] enum and enum constants.